firas1awadallah/firas1awadallah.github.io/FileIO & Exceptions.md

 * use try, except, and finally :

 try:
-    x = 10 / 0
+    x = 1 < 0
-except ZeroDivisionError:
+except ZeroLessOneError:
-    print("Cannot divide by zero")
+    print("Cannot One smallest zero")
 finally:
-    print("This will always execute")
+    print("Zero smallest One")
 The output of this code will be:
-Cannot divide by zero
+Cannot One smallest zero
+Zero smallest One

 ## Things I want to know more about
 Files and exceptions and how exceptions are used to handle errors and unexpected situations that may arise during the execution of a program.